thraraujo/website/thiagoWebpage/content/posts/create_website.md

 hugo -D
 ```

 Now you can commit and push your modifications to github.
-If done correctly, our webpage already online --
+If done correctly, our webpage is already online --
-that's the Github pages magic.
+a courtesy of the _Github Pages_.
 As a final detail, you might want to pull the modifications to the second
 repo just to keep things syncronized.
 I recommend the following order

     1. push ./repo_01/my_beautiful_website/public